greiginsydney/captureKNX/README.md

 - Plugs directly into the KNX bus.
 This means KNX telegrams aren't permanently spamming the IP network, and means you can capture tiny KNX installations that don't have a full-time router or programming interface.
 - Easy setup.
 A bash script installs all the software components.
 You only need to copy the topology/project file across after exporting it from ETS.
 - A fully on-premises solution.
 Once you've bought the hardware, that's your total outlay.
 (Late 2024 estimate circa $AUD250 / $US170 / €150.)
-- With Grafana you can easily visualise data like daily temperatures or light levels, and overlay heating/lighting control signals.
 - A dedicated dashboard replicates ETS' Diagnostics / Group Monitor feature.
 Debug your logic and other occurrences by filtering the captured view by time/date, Group Address, sending device or the value sent.
 (Preview the power of this [here](/docs/step5-login-to-grafana.md#demo)).
+- With Grafana you can easily visualise data like daily temperatures or light levels, and overlay heating/lighting control signals.
 - Hunting down bugs?
 [Grafana can send you an alert](/docs/advanced-applications.md#setup-grafana-alerting) when a specific telegram is seen!

 ## Limitations / Restrictions

 - The direct-connection to the KNX bus means it can only capture the telegrams seen on that network Line.
 This will prevent it from seeing all traffic in a multi-area or multi-line network (without extra configuration).
 - It's not an off-the-shelf product.
 You buy the components and build it yourself - but there's heaps of documentation here to help you.
-- Every telegram to a known Group Address is captured, however it only currently decodes the most commonly-used DPT types.
-(This is expected to evolve over time).
+- Every telegram to a known Group Address is captured, however some esoteric DPT types might be misinterpreted or mis-represented.
+(Log an issue and we'll work to resolve this.)
+- If your installation is a works in progress, each time you create Group Addresses you'll need to close/export/import the updated project file so captureKNX knows how to decode the incoming data.
+(Telegrams to unknown GA's will be discarded.)
 - (Currently) English-only, and hasn't been tested in any other languages.
 Contributions welcome!
 - Untested with KNX Secure.